VasilGeorgiev39/chess-sae/Can't Capture My Queen: Using Sparse Interpretable Features to Steer a Chess-Playing Neural Network.md

 * Maximum reconstruction loss (this was too slow to calculate)
 * Maximum effect on the logit of the predicted move (too slow as well)
 * Activating when a puzzle label is present - this would have allowed me to take advantage of the labeled data and 'automatically' label features (the caveat is that the labels of this dataset are not that great actually)
-* To improve on that we can train some probes (or algorithmically detect when a concept is present like 'an-passant') and find the features that have high correlation with the probes.
+* To improve on that we can train some probes (or algorithmically detect when a concept is present like 'En passant') and find the features that have high correlation with the probes.
 In general, with chess we have ground truth available and we can use that.

+In the visualisations below the arrow indicates the move that the model will take and the red marked square is the square of the activation of the feature.

 ### Layer 10